 Does your rental property activity meet the definition of a trade or business activity?

 In general, you report your rental properties on Schedule E of your tax return.
-When your activity rises to that of a business, you continue to report the rentals on Schedule E, but with business classification you qualify for
+When your activity rises to the level of a business, you continue to report the rentals on Schedule E, but with the business classification, you qualify for

 ·